Scooby-Doo

-Scooby-Doo is an American media franchise based on an animated television series launched in 1969 and continued through several derivative media.
-Writers Joe Ruby and Ken Spears created the original series, Scooby-Doo, Where Are You!, for Hanna-Barbera Productions.
-This Saturday-morning cartoon series featured teenagers Fred Jones, Daphne Blake, Velma Dinkley, and Shaggy Rogers, and their talking Great Dane named Scooby-Doo, who solve mysteries involving supposedly supernatural creatures through a series of antics and missteps.
+Scooby-Doo (often written as Scooby-Doo!) is an American media franchise owned by Warner Bros.
+Entertainment and created in 1969 by writers Joe Ruby and Ken Spears through their animated series, Scooby-Doo, Where Are You!, for Hanna-Barbera, which was later absorbed into Warner Bros.
+Animation in 2001.
+The series features four teenagers named Fred Jones, Daphne Blake, Velma Dinkley, and Shaggy Rogers, and their talking Great Dane named Scooby-Doo, who solve mysteries involving supposedly supernatural creatures through a series of antics and missteps, while traveling on a brightly colored van called the "Mystery Machine".
+The franchise has numerous shows, films, and specials.

 Scooby-Doo was originally broadcast on CBS from 1969 to 1976, when it moved to ABC.
-ABC aired various versions of Scooby-Doo until canceling it in 1985, and presented a spin-off featuring the characters as children called A Pup Named Scooby-Doo from 1988 until 1991.
-Two Scooby-Doo reboots aired as part of Kids' WB on The WB and its successor The CW from 2002 until 2008.
-Further reboots were produced for Cartoon Network beginning in 2010 and continuing through 2018.
+ABC aired various versions of Scooby-Doo until canceling it in 1986, and presented a spin-off featuring the characters as children called A Pup Named Scooby-Doo from 1988 to 1991.
+Two Scooby-Doo reboots aired as part of Kids' WB on The WB and its successor The CW from 2002 to 2008.
+Further reboots aired on Cartoon Network from 2010 to 2018.
 Repeats of the various Scooby-Doo series are frequently broadcast on Cartoon Network's sister channel Boomerang in the United States and other countries.
 The most recent Scooby-Doo series, Scooby-Doo and Guess Who?, premiered on June 27, 2019, as an original series on Boomerang's streaming service and later HBO Max.

 In 2013, TV Guide ranked Scooby-Doo the fifth-greatest TV cartoon of all time.